 Instead of flashy “SALE” flags and banners – actually there were none – the first thing I saw was a long line for the “yerdle” truck.
 Yerdle is a start-up sharing economy company that provides an online goods exchange platform.
 Yerdle hails to reduce the need for new products by maximizing the use of existing products.
 Here, outside the Patagonia shop, customers are forming a long line to exchange the used goods they brought with them for used Patagonia gear.

-Soon it becomes obvious that they don’t look for any random good deals.
+Soon it becomes obvious that they don’t look for any random deals.
 They are eager to “treasure hunt” for good-condition used Patagonia gear.
-And it makes them feel good because it also helps our planet.
-But for the most part, they want to grab the best vintage Patagonia hiding in the pile.
-But why?
-Of course, Patagonia vintages are very popular and highly priced in the second-hand market.
+Sure it may make you feel good if you re-use clothes and help our planet, but the primary enthusiasm here comes from the expectation for getting vintage Patagonia items, which are highly sought in the second-hand market.

 If the gear was malfunctioning, you could take it inside the store where “iFixit” is offering free repair for clothes and electronic gadgets. iFixit is Patagonia’s Common Thread partner.
-Their mission is to accumulate the knowledge base for all kinds of repairs, to facilitate longer product use.
+Their mission is to accumulate the knowledge base for all kinds of repairs, to empower people with engineering skills and facilitate longer product use.

 In addition to detailed repair instructions for Patagonia gear, iFixit shares 19,672 free online repair manuals, covering 5,600 devices (as of May 2016). iFixit calls for repair not only because it’s better than recycling, but also because it lets you acquire engineering knowledge.
 Well, they are right.
 I see abundant knowledge here.